vim-highlight/sql/README.md

-vim-highlight
+vim-highlight / sql
 =======

-A collection of Vim syntax / highlight file for various languages like PHP or SQL.
+A Vim syntax / highlight file for SQL language (standards & driver specifics).
 They are based on real-time typo detection.